coil-kt/coil/docs/upgrading.md

 - Support thread interruption while decoding images.
   - Thread interruption allows fast cancellation of decode operations.
 This is particularly important for quickly scrolling through a list.
   - By using a custom disk cache Coil is able to ensure a network source is fully read to disk before decoding.
 This is necessary as writing the data to disk cannot be interrupted - only the decode step can be interrupted.
+OkHttp's `Cache` shouldn't be used with Coil 2.0 as it's not possible to guarantee that all data is written to disk before decoding.
 - Avoid buffering/creating temporary files for decode APIs that don't support `InputStream`s or require direct access to a `File` (e.g. `ImageDecoder`, `MediaMetadataRetriever`).
 - Add a public read/write `DiskCache` API.